zesty-io/salvation-army-theme/README.md

 - Use `fs-5` for the `h5` font size.
 - Use `fs-6` for the `h6` font size.
 - Use `fs-7` for the large title font size.

+### Body Text Font Sizes:

-- Use `fs-8` for the extra-large body font size.
+- Use `display-1` for the extra-large body font size.
+- Use `display-2` for the large body font size.
+- Use `display-3` for the medium body font size.
+- Use `display-4` for the small body font size.
+- Use `display-5` for the caption font size.

 ### Using Custom Opacity Classes